A bit about me

 On return I worked in a senior communications role in Government for four years and then opted to take voluntary redundancy.

 Training as a coach has been the most rewarding experience of my life.
 I learn so much from my clients and they work hard and get results because they get to grips with how they work best, and how to take care of themselves.
 I'm finding my balance by continuing with some volunteering (as a nature buddy with a local charity bringing isolated people into nature), and part-time work as a carer for the elderly.
-I am interested in supporting families facing the challenge of making arrangements for elderly relatives, and am diversifying into coaching in this area.
+I am interested in supporting families facing the challenge of making arrangements for elderly relatives, so do contact me if I can support with this.

 Get in touch for a chat if you might be interested in working with me.